paulb00th/galapagos/content/en/our-diving/our-diving.md

 If your time is limited (or you were unable to complete your Open Water course for any reason), the Scuba Diver course might be just what you need.
 You complete the same academic study as for the Open Water qualification, but the confined water practices and two open water dives are conducted in just 2 days.

-Upon completion of the course, you will receive a digital certificate as a Scuba Diver which will allow you to descend, under the direct supervision of a professional, to a maximum depth 12m/40ft.
+Upon completion of the course, you will receive a digital certificate as a Scuba Diver which will allow you to descend, under the direct supervision of a professional, to a maximum depth of 12m/40ft.
 Once you have the Scuba Diver qualification, you can complete Open Water training at any appropriate dive centre worldwide and thereby UPGRADE your qualification.

 **To join us for the our Scuba Diver course you must:**
 <blockquote>